vmsmith/CookBook/offal_brains_lamb.md

 5. Dip the poached brains in the beaten egg and lightly coat with some flour.
 6. Deep-fry the brains in batches for about 5 minutes each, or until they turn lovely and golden.
 7. Drain on some kitchen paper and sprinkle over some sea salt flakes.
-8. Season with lemon oil and serve immediately.
+8. Season with lemon oil, garnish with parsley, and serve immediately.